sharpest-minds/hiring-tips/README.md

 ### How do I add SharpestMinds to my resume?

-You should mention your mentor's name and company (unless your mentor asks you not to), so that their prestige will rub off on you.
+It can help to mention your mentor's company on your resume if it's well-known.
 We'll continue to support you even after your mentorship ends, so it's correct to say on your resume that you're still at SharpestMinds, even if your mentorship term has ended.
 Here's an example of how to include SharpestMinds on your resume:

    ![How to include SharpestMinds on your resume](https://github.com/sharpest-minds/hiring-tips/blob/master/img/sm-in-resume.png)

-**Important:** If you haven't been in the program very long (2 months or less), you should title this, e.g., "Machine Learning Engineer (Project)" instead of just "Machine Learning Engineer".
-If recruiters see you've only been a Data Scientist for a month, they may wonder why you're trying to switch jobs so soon!